 Paul's email is email@example.com

-Jerry Nissen, webmaster
+Jerry Nissen, Vice President, Webmaster

 Jerry’s enthusiasm for TU stems from his life-long passion for the environment.
 He was an active supporter of TU’s conservation agenda long before he actually joined the Club.
 Because of his background in many things tech-related, he was tapped to create and maintain the Club web site.
 In a shameless effort to keep web-related expenses to a minimum, Jerry was elected to the board.
 Since then, he's been very active in TU events and works hard to keep fresh, relevant information available on the website.
+Feel free to contact him with web content ideas.

 To email Jerry, click here.
 You can call or text him at 303-641-2367